-Although some people swear by the Paleo (short for “Paleolithic”) diet, a new study suggests that eating a low-carbohydrate, high-fat diet can lead to rapid weight gain and health complications in as little as eight weeks.
+Although some people swear by the Paleo diet (short for “Paleolithic”) diet, research suggests that eating a low-carbohydrate, high-fat diet can lead to rapid weight gain and health complications in as little as eight weeks.
 What’s going on?

 OK, we’ve all seen plenty of fad diets come and go, but the Paleo diet has an earthy, back-to-basics vibe.
-Perhaps that’s why the new research findings have surprised many people.
+Perhaps that’s why the research findings from the University of Melbourne have surprised many people.
 And yet, the findings are so striking that the University of Melbourne research team has gone so far as to issue an urgent warning against putting faith in so-called fad diets that are supported by little or no scientific evidence.

 The researchers do not recommend following any form of the popular Paleo diet.
 Their findings suggest that the Paleo diet could be particularly dangerous for people who are already overweight and who have sedentary lifestyles.

 Sof Andrikopoulos, President of the Australian Diabetes Society, has expressed concerns that the mass media hype around these diets leads people to try fad diets that are backed by little evidence.
 In people with prediabetes or diabetes, the low-carb, high-fat (LCHF) diet could be particularly risky.
 “Low-carbohydrate, high-fat diets are becoming more popular, but there is no scientific evidence that these diets work.
 In fact, if you put an inactive individual on this type of diet, the chances are that person will gain weight,” Andrikopoulos says.

 “There is a very important public health message here.
 You need to be very careful with fad diets, always seek professional advice for weight management and always aim for diets backed by evidence.”